cqs-data61/DeepTaster/README.md

 ## Overview
 DeepTaster is a DNN fingerprinting technique to track a victim's data unlawfully used to build a suspect model.
 DeepTaster generated adversarial perturbation images of victim models and transform them into Furier domain using DFT.
 By generating a classifier using DFT perturbations of victim models, DeepTaster can effectively identify data thefts.
 To show the effectiveness of DeepTaster, we prepare seven adversarial scenarios: MAA, DAA, SAA, TLA, MFA, MPA, and DATLA.

+## Build Environment
+we tested with the following versions of software:
+1. Ubuntu 16.04
+2. Python 3.7.10

 ## Prerequisite
-Insatall foolbox, adversarial attack tool
+Install foolbox [foolbox], adversarial attack tool

 Download tiny-imagenet